Chart Color Schemes

 Bell Post Hill has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects that may affect this region.
-Notable projects include Northern Geelong Industrial Precinct, Bell Park / Bell Post Hill Enhanced Early Years and Community Hub, Viva Energy Geelong Refinery Upgrades, and Geelong Ring Road - Stage 4C (Heales Road to Anglesea Road).
-The following list details those most likely to be relevant.
+AreaSearch has identified seven projects potentially affecting the region.
+Notable ones are Northern Geelong Industrial Precinct, Bell Park / Bell Post Hill Enhanced Early Years and Community Hub, Viva Energy Geelong Refinery Upgrades, and Geelong Ring Road - Stage 4C (Heales Road to Anglesea Road).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.